BEHIND THE SCENES

 MINIATURE EXOPLANETS is a body of work comprised of hand crafted planetary models that are photographed.
 All elements within the picture are in camera including alien landscapes, accretion disks, planets, and star backdrops.
 This new work ultimately questions the extension of our reach in both the universe and our imaginations, and the lengths we'll go to to find meaning in our own existence.
 I am making a thousand of them both as an artistic study, and a testament to the vast reality that exists beyond us.

-This next gallery is a behind the scenes look at landscape making for this miniature project.
-For the various terrains I used a combination of tile grout, plaster, iron powder, copper powder, graphite, baking soda, ammonia, and various salts.
+This next gallery is a behind-the-scenes look at landscape making for this miniature project.
+For the various terrains, I used a combination of tile grout, plaster, iron powder, copper powder, graphite, baking soda, ammonia, and various salts.

 Planet Rings